Klimaatlas/KAPy/docs/configuration/config.md

       - **Items** *(string)*
 - **`arealstats`** *(object)*: Cannot contain additional properties.
   - **`calcForMembers`** *(boolean, required)*: Should the areal statistics be calculated for the individual ensemble members as well as for the entire ensemble. `true` or `false`.
 - **`dirs`** *(object)*: Directories for storing output and intermediate files.
 Can be specified as either absolute paths, or relative to the working directory.
-See [KAPy_concepts.md](../KAPy_concepts.md) for a more detailed description of these items.
+See the [KAPy concepts](../KAPy_concepts.md) documentation for a more detailed description of these items.
 Cannot contain additional properties.
   - **`primVars`** *(string, required)*: Directory for storing primary variables.
   - **`bc`** *(string, required)*: Directory for storing bias-corrected variables.
   - **`indicators`** *(string, required)*: Directory for storing indicators variables.